Skip to main content

 mandatoryyes

-ExplanationThe accessorNameID of the metadata element; references an accessorNameID from the list of <LEVELS:MetadataElements> (see above).
+ExplanationThe accessorNameID of the metadata element; references an accessorNameID from the list of <LEVELS:MetadataElements> (see above)

 isMandatory